MDaemon Server v16.5 Release Notes

 - fix to potential crash processing certain oddly formed messages

 - fix to disabled XMPP server starts back up when Windows is restarted

-- fix to account editor preventing disabling an account with a weak
+- fix to account editor preventing disabling an account with a weak password

 - fix to MD GUI log windows needlessly display internal color code for each